rubyatscale/singed/README.md

 }
 ```

+##### Options

+`flamegraph` takes some of the options that [stackprof]() does:

+- `ignore_gc: true`: if your profiled code is very memory heavy, the garbage collection can make it harder to read. ignoring gc can make it more readable, but it's also a sign to use [memory_profiler](https://github.com/SamSaffron/memory_profiler).
+- `interval: 1000` (in ms): how frequently to sample. for very small

+Plus some of its own:

+- `label: "your-description"`: a label to include in the filename
+- `open: false`: don't try to `open` the flamegraph in a browser
+- `io: File.open("your-output")` where to write the output, defaults to `$stdout`

 #### RSpec

 If you are using RSpec, you can use the `flamegraph` metadata to capture it for you.
+This [RSpec::Core::Hooks#around](https://rubydoc.info/gems/rspec-core/RSpec%2FCore%2FHooks:around), so focuses only on code inside the example block.

 ```ruby
 # make sure this is required at somepoint, like in a spec/support file!